 Promoting the health and dignity of frail elders

-Many elders struggle with disability and severe chronic illness, and often have difficulty getting to the doctor’s office.
-As a result, their health status may suffer, and lead to unnecessary ER visits, hospitalization, or nursing home care.
-In 1999, recognizing these needs of frail elders and their families, we created the MedStar House Call program to provide medical and social services that help elders remain in their homes with dignity.
+Many elders struggle with disability and severe chronic illness and have difficulty getting to the doctor’s office.
+As a result, their health may suffer and lead to unnecessary ER visits, hospitalization, or nursing home care.
+In 1999, recognizing the needs of such elders and their families, we created the MedStar House Call program to provide full medical and social services that help elders remain in their homes with dignity.
 These teams now serve both Washington, D.C., and Baltimore, MD.

 MedStar house call: A caregiver’s story

-Coordination of home nursing, physical therapy, and hospice
+Coordination of home nursing, rehab therapy, and hospice

-On-call physician: 24 hours a day, seven days a week by phone
+On-call physicians: 24 hours a day, 7 days a week (by phone)

 Mobile electronic health record (EHR)

-(DC only) Case management for the Medicaid Elderly and Persons with Disabilities (EPD) Waiver
+D.C.
+Neighborhood only – Case management for Medicaid Elderly Persons with Disabilities (EPD) Waiver

 Hospital care and specialists